w3guy/No-CAPTCHA-reCAPTCHA-for-WooCommerce/readme.txt

 in the login form.

 ### Plugins you will like
 * **[ProfilePress](https://wordpress.org/plugins/ppress/)**: A shortcode based WordPress form builder that makes building custom login, registration and password reset forms stupidly simple.
-[More info here](http://profilepress.net)
+[More info here](https://profilepress.net)
-* **[OmniPay](https://omnipay.io)**: OmniPay is a payment gateway extension for WooCommerce and Easy Digital Downloads that bundles several payment providers such as Stripe, 2checkout, PayPal, Braintree, WePay, Authorize.Net together thus saving you money.
-You get over seven(7) payment extensions for the price of one saving you over 90% of cost.
-* **[Better WePay Payment Gateway for WooCommerce](https://omnipay.io/downloads/better-wepay-payment-gateway-for-woocommerce/)**: allows your WooCommerce powered store to accept credit card and bank account payment from shoppers via WePay.
+* **[MailOptin](https://mailoptin.io/)** - The best WordPress email optin forms, email automation & newsletters plugin in the market.

 == Installation ==